Juenjie/CRBMG/README.md

 $ cd CRBMG
 $ jupyter notebook
 ```
+**Note that the installation of Ray requires pip and compatible python versions!
+Usually this can be solved by using a lower version of Python**
 Execute the test file ---  **'test of EMsolver.ipynb'** in the repository before any real tasks.

 ### 1.2 Usage via an example